GoutamVerma/GoutamVerma-SimpleCMS-E.S-GSoC2021-/README.md

 3. Use **REC** button to capture the current senario of LG(just click on it).
 4. If you wants to test the Storyboard, click on Test otherwise click on **Export** to export esp files of locations.

+Note: "Export" button is only going to export Location files. it does not affect or export movement, shapes and ballons

 *For more information*

+* How to import project in android studio? click [here](https://developer.android.com/studio/intro/migrate)
+* How to create Android virtual device? click [here](https://developer.android.com/studio/run/managing-avds)
+* How to run project in android studio? click [here](https://developer.android.com/studio/run)
+* How to import project in Google Earth Studio? click [here](https://earth.google.com/studio/docs/the-basics/project-management/)
 * How to fetch data from Liquid Galaxy? click [here](https://docs.google.com/document/d/1A1dyRsK-MfANQvHZJVEuZNdoFmKqkly_aNV_WfSJY1k/edit?usp=sharing)

-Note: "Export" button is only going to export Location files. it does not affect or export movement, shapes and ballons
 ## Tech Stack
 * Java
 * ESP,KML
 * Datagram socket